How to Start a Bucket List Bullet Journal

 There are so many options to choose from when it comes to adding color to your bullet journal.
 The images that are most likely to catch my attention are the ones that use watercolor.

-Obviously, that would be a terrible choice for me, as I know nothing about painting and my journal has thin paper.
+That would be a terrible choice for me, as I know nothing about painting and my journal has thin paper.
 So, I chose to use colored pencils.

 Bullet journal with watercolor illustrations.